GSGZilch/twitter-nlp-analysis/README.md

 - key phrase extraction
 - sentiment analysis

-For every given hashtag, a local directory is created containing three subdirectories, one for each sentiment:
+For every given hashtag, a local folder is created in the data directory, containing three subdirectories, one for each sentiment:
 - positive
 - neutral
 - negative